questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 - $0.50 per minute otherwise (so the driver earns a living in case a customer takes them through traffic).

 This post focuses on the variable fare (the output of the meter excluding the $2.50 start fee).
-We normalise it as an `hourly rate` assuming drivers are constantly driving a customer.
+We normalize it as an `hourly rate` assuming drivers are constantly driving a customer.
 Although this is a simplified version of reality, this produces results which can be compared over time and are independent of competition, offer and demand.

 ## Modeling variable earnings